meejah/txtorcon/docs/guide.rst

-These presents a "flattened" version of any authenticated services, so that each element in the list of ``.HiddenServices`` is itself at least a :class:`.IOnionService` (it may also implement other interfaces, but every one will implement ``IOnionService``).
+These presents a "flattened" version of any authenticated services, so that each element in the list of ``.HiddenServices`` is itself at least a :obj:`txtorcon.IOnionService` (it may also implement other interfaces, but every one will implement ``IOnionService``).

 You can still set any settable attributes on these objects, and Tor's